What a pain in the keester.

 Another mechanical problem that can happen that would cause your dehumidifier to freeze over is the malfunctioning of the fan.

-Related to the airflow being prohibited when you have a blockage is the function of the fan move air through the machine evenly and often.
+Related to the airflow being prohibited when you have a blockage is the function of the fan moving air through the machine evenly and often.

 If the fan is not working then the air will not flow through the machine as designed and can end up lingering over the freezing refrigerated coils too long and cause your unit to freeze over.